sy2002/ai-playground/analog/README.md

 In the analog world, a "push" is never something discrete.
 In contrast, to "push something into a direction" is more like applying a force to something for a certain period of time.
 And this is exactly what we do, when we "push" the cart, i.e. execute action `0` or action `1`.
-The constant `HC_IMPULSE_DURATION` defines, how many milliseconds the force shall be applied to the cart, when "pushing" it into a certain direction.
+The constant `HC_IMPULSE_DURATION` defines how many milliseconds the force shall be applied to the cart when "pushing" it into a certain direction.

 The Q-learning itself is implemented pretty straightforwardly.
 This README.md does not contain an explanaton how Q-learning or Reinforcement Learning works, but is focused on the specific